DS-100/textbook/notebooks/ch11/gradient_convexity.md

 ![png](gradient_convexity_files/gradient_convexity_12_0.png)

-Running gradient descent on this loss function with an appropriate learning rate will always find the globally optimal $ \hat{\theta_0} $ since the sole local minimum is also the global minimum.
+Running gradient descent on this loss function with an appropriate learning rate will always find the globally optimal $ \theta $ since the sole local minimum is also the global minimum.

 The mean absolute error sometimes has multiple local minima.
 However, all the local minima produce the globally lowest loss possible.